The health path for parents or other carers of children with food allergies frequently involves overcoming novel and unforeseen obstacles.

 It can be very taxing for parents to be on top of food allergies all the time.
 It may seem like all you can think about, and a lot of parents are always worried about making dietary mistakes that would set their children off.

 There have been happy and grateful moments throughout it all.
-Silver has found great inspiration in her son's optimistic outlook, and she has learnt to face the path with bravery, thankfulness, and an unyielding resolve to provide her child with the best life possible.
+Silver has found great inspiration in her son's optimistic outlook, and she has learned to face the path with bravery, thankfulness, and an unyielding resolve to provide her child with the best life possible.

 The ‘emergency action plan’